 ApsaraDB for Redis provides multiple editions, series types, and architectures.
 This topic helps you find the references about the specifications of different instances.

 References for instance specifications

 ApsaraDB for Redis instances of specific specification types are no longer available.
 If you have purchased one or more of these instances, you can continue to use them.
 For information about the specifications of these instances, such as the maximum number of connections, maximum bandwidth value, and maximum QPS value, see Retired instance types.

 Enhanced Edition (Tair)

 DRAM-based instances use the multi-threading model.
 A DRAM-based instance provides the read and write performance approximately three times that of a Community Edition instance with the same specifications.

 The instance does not use disks to implement data persistence.
 The instance provides almost the same performance as a Community Edition instance in terms of throughput and latency while persisting each operation.
 A standard persistent memory-optimized instance is only about 70% the price of a Community Edition instance.

 An ESSD-based instance runs in the master-replica architecture.
 The instance reduces up to 85% of costs compared with a Community Edition instance.
 The instance is suitable for the storage of warm and cold data and scenarios that require compatibility with Redis, large capacity, and high access performance.
-Each instance provides up to 192 GB of memory and supports up to approximately 6,150 GB standard storage capacity.
+Each instance provides up to 192 GB of memory and has a standard storage capacity of up to 6,150 GB.

 Do I need to reserve memory for snapshots when I select specifications?